What is Indian Foreign Service?

 Indian Foreign Service Eligibility

-There are no pre-required requisites or physical requirements needed for IFS.
-Indian Foreign Service Exam Eligibility is the same as the UPSC Eligibility, released in detail in the UPSC CSE Notification.
-The complete IFS qualification and eligibility requirements include:
+There are no prerequisites or physical requirements needed for IFS.
+Indian Foreign Service eligibility is the same as the UPSC Eligibility, released in detail in the CSE Notification.
+The complete IFS eligibility requirements include:

 - IFS Exam Age Limit